Top Ten Most Common Workplace Injuries in the US

 An injury from repetitive motion or stress is caused by any activity that requires you to repeatedly move the same muscles and tendons in such a way that the stress accumulates and causes a repetitive motion injury.
 A very common example of this is carpal tunnel syndrome, which occurs when the hands and wrists are repeatedly moved in the same way in the course of work-related duties.
 Job duties like typing or using a hand-operated machine are common causes of carpal tunnel syndrome.
 However, repetitive motion or stress injuries can affect almost any part of the body, with spinal injuries also being quite common.

 Injuries that are caused by violence in the workplace can occur in any occupation and are the one entry on this list that is typically not accidental.
 While the actual injury that occurs may not have been intentional, the violent act itself is.
 For example, someone at work may be angry with you, may lose their temper, and may shove you.
 Perhaps they did not intend for you to fall down or impact the wall, for example; but they did intend to shove you.
 Unfortunately, one of the leading causes of death in the workplace is violence or homicide.

 Do You Need a Workers’ Compensation Attorney in North Carolina?

 If you have been injured at work or in the process of completing work-related duties, you may be entitled to workers’ compensation benefits.
 However, every case is unique, and the difficulty that you encounter in seeking your benefits will vary by industry and by injury.
-The best thing that you can do to ensure that your rights are protected and that you get the benefits that you are entitled to is to speak to a determined North Carolina workers’ compensation attorney.
-At Brown, Moore & Associates, PLLC, we have the experience to guide and represent you in the process of seeking workers’ compensation for your work related injury.
+The best thing that you can do to ensure that your rights are protected and that you get the benefits that you are entitled to be to speak to a determined North Carolina workers’ compensation attorney.
+At Brown Moore & Associates, PLLC, we have the experience to guide and represent you in the process of seeking workers’ compensation for your work-related injury.